pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/7_AMI.md

 If you want to give a first quick glance at Cells with no hassle, just launch the AMI on a `t2-medium` EC2 instance, with no user data, no extra mounted volume and setting security groups so that, the instance:

-- can reach the internet (to download binairies and updates)
+- Can reach the internet (to download updates)
-- can be reached on port 443
+- Can be reached on port 443
-- can be reached via SSH
+- Can be reached via SSH
-- **is on a private network with a private IP address**
+- **Is on a private network with a private IP address**

 You will have a ready to install instance at `https://<ec2-public-ip>` after a couple of minutes.

 You can quickly finalise the installation by:

-- accepting EULA
+- Accepting EULA
-- pasting your licence key
+- Pasting your licence key
-- use embedded local db with:
+- Use embedded local db with:
-  - host: localhost
+  - Host: localhost
-  - port: 3306
+  - Port: 3306
-  - db: cells
+  - DB: cells
-  - user: pydio
+  - User: pydio
-  - password: cells
+  - Password: cells
-- define an admin and leave advanced parameters untouched.
+- Define an admin and leave advanced parameters untouched.

 ## Users